-The investments consist of three guaranteed investment certificates that are non-cashable prior to maturity.
+The investments as at December 31 2021 consist of three guaranteed investment certificates that are non-cashable prior to maturity.
 All three certificates totalize \$1,000,000 in nominal value and bear interest at 1.35%, payable at maturity on December 12, 2022.